 I tried to do this code-golf challenge in Java 7.
-Just for anyone that doesn't know: is to complete a certain task in as few bytes as possible.
+Just for anyone that doesn't know: code-golf is to complete a certain task in as few bytes as possible.
 Obviously Java isn't a suitable programming language to do this in, especially with languages like Jelly; 05AB1E; Pyth; and alike who complete tasks in 1-15 bytes which will be 75-300 in Java, but I just do it for fun.

 Here is my current Java 7 answer.
 Just for reference, I'll also copy it here: